Poofjunior/website/projects/canbus_device/2013-05-10-canbus_device.md

 vspace="15px">
 </center>

-The country of Malta itself lies just off the coast of Italy.
+The country of Malta lies just off the coast of Italy.
-In ancient times, it remained a primary target for invaders, as it's location made it an excellent stepping stone to the neighboring mainland.
+In ancient times, it remained a primary target for invaders, as its location made it an excellent stepping stone to the neighboring mainland.
 Consequently, a number of invaders have briefly inhabited the island over the past two-thousand years.
 ***
 <center>